Oh, Malaga! Discover the most enchanting corners of Malaga

 Here’s a charming (and very bustling) corner for wine lovers and another place with a lot of history in Malaga, the Antigua Casa de Guardia, the oldest tavern in Malaga, where it seems that no time has passed since 1840.

-Try the typical sweet wines of Malaga with denomination of origin and some tapas in this authentic tavern.
+If you like Wine Tourism in Malaga, try the typical sweet wines of Malaga with denomination of origin and some tapas in this authentic tavern.

 Orange Blossom and Oranges